 The process of reviewing a property’s title is known as a title search.

-If you’re going through this process of buying a home or expensive parcel of land right now, you know it’s no small step in the land buying process.
+If you’re going through the process of buying property right now, you know it’s no small step in the process.

 This is because it allows you to know (as the potential new owner) that the person selling the property actually has the legal right to do so.